Relationship of Prince Andrew and Jeffrey Epstein: 2010 visit to New York and subsequent contacts

+Allegations and related developments

 Giuffre said that she had sex with Andrew on three occasions, including a trip to London in 2001 when she was 17, and later in New York and on Little Saint James in the US Virgin Islands during an orgy.
-She alleged Epstein paid her $15,000 after she had sex with Andrew in London.
-Flight logs show Andrew and Giuffre were in the places she alleged their meetings took place.
-Andrew and Giuffre were also photographed together with his arm around her waist, with an Epstein associate, Maxwell, in the background, though Andrew's supporters have repeatedly said the photo is fake and edited.
-Giuffre stated that she was pressured to have sex with Andrew and "wouldn't have dared object" as Epstein, through contacts, could have her "killed or abducted".
+She alleged that Epstein paid her $15,000 after she had sex with Andrew in London.
+Flight logs show that Andrew and Giuffre were in the places she alleged their meetings took place.
+Andrew and Giuffre were also photographed together with his arm around her waist, with Epstein's associate Maxwell, in the background, though Andrew's supporters have repeatedly said that the photo is fake and edited.
+Giuffre stated that she had been pressured to have sex with Andrew and "wouldn't have dared object" as Epstein, through contacts, could have her "killed or abducted".
+An email sent by "G Maxwell" to Epstein in 2015, released as part of the Epstein files, appears to confirm that a photograph had been taken, reading: "In 2001 I was in London when [redacted] met a number of friends of mine including Prince Andrew.
+A photograph was taken as I imagine she wanted to show it to friends and family."

-On 7 April 2015 Judge Kenneth Marra ruled that the "sex allegations made against Andrew in court papers filed in Florida must be struck from the public record".
-Marra made no ruling as to whether claims by Giuffre are true or false, specifically stating that she may later give evidence when the case comes to court.

-Juan "John" Alessi, who was Epstein's butler, stated in a deposition he filed for Giuffre's 2016 defamation case against Maxwell that Andrew's hitherto unremarked visits to the Epstein house in Palm Beach were more frequent than previously thought.
+In January 2015, in an email exchange with the New York Times reporter Landon Thomas Jr, Epstein said his reputation had "taken a hit" after Giuffre claimed in Florida court filings that she was trafficked for sex with Andrew.
+Thomas Jr advised Epstein to "separate himself from Andrew" and added "I mean in the end he had consensual sex with VR [Virginia Roberts].
+And VR worked for you.
+The rest is atmospherics.
+You have moved on!".
+On 7 April 2015, Judge Kenneth Marra ruled that the "sex allegations made against Andrew in court papers filed in Florida must be struck from the public record".
+Marra made no ruling as to whether Giuffre's claims were true or false, specifically stating that she may later give evidence when the case came to court.
+Juan "John" Alessi, who was Epstein's butler, stated in a deposition he gave for Giuffre's 2016 defamation case against Maxwell that Andrew's hitherto unremarked visits to Epstein's house in Palm Beach were more frequent than previously thought.
 He maintained that Andrew "spent weeks with us" and received "daily massages".